Skip to content

 Man over 50 with lower activity levelWant aggressive loss of 2+ lbs/week (reconsider that goal)

 The biggest advantage of 1800 over lower levels: protein.
 At 1,200 calories, hitting 80g of protein is a daily puzzle.
-At 1,500, you can get 110-130g with effort.
-At 1,800, you can hit 135-160g without every food choice needing to be optimized.
+At 1,500, you can reach 100g with effort.
+At 1,800, high-protein days easily clear 120g and even relaxed days land around 72-80g.
 That extra protein preserves muscle, keeps you fuller, and makes the whole plan sustainable for months.

 Use the free macro calculator to see whether 1800 creates a deficit for your body or falls closer to maintenance.